-- This is the last ten minutes of endless brainstorming before you plunge onto your bike to tread the snowy wild.
-The snow might seem celestial, but you know better that it is as cold as Pluto in there!
+- This is the last ten minutes of endless brainstorming before you plunge onto your bike to tread the snowy wilderness.
+The snow might seem celestial, but you know better than it is as cold as Pluto in there!

 - The secret to get a grip on your mind is to look at yourself, earnestly waiting to have the best adventure (the best routine) of your life.
 Tell your mind how prepared you are for the same.
 Crosscheck your emergency packs and plunge right in!

 As the terrain is transient, unlike a normal dry route biking in the summers, you might have to walk on the roads besides pushing the bike.
 The best way to look at it is that your bike is an RV too.
 So, don’t get disappointed, enjoy the beauty of snow and move and find an apt bike road.

 Another important truth is that the roads might slow you down because of its squishing and slogging topography.
 Be careful to keep your eyes on the road whenever you are winter bike riding biking because it is a storehouse of the best challenges in the universe!

 4) Do the Perfect Warm Up: Uphill ride

 - When you are winter biking, you need a good warm up that keeps your body steadily heated throughout for an ice ride.
 If you choose to go on an uphill ride, you can effectively increase the pumping rate of your heart and warm your body such that you can have longer ice riding throughout the day.

 - On the other hand, if you start with a downhill ride, unlike summer biking conditions, you will not be inspired, but frozen.
 When you begin with a long downhill ride, the initial metamorphosis of your body becomes aggravated, creating an unstable body heat.